 Intention in medicine is defined as the healing process of a wound.
-Our intention through Lead to Life is to transform that which kills into that which makes life - to facilitate an alchemical healing process that can physically transform both our weapons and our imaginations.
+Our intention through Lead to Life is to transform that which ends life into that which sustains life - to facilitate an alchemical healing process that can physically transform both our weapons and our imaginations.

 Within the current climate of pervasive environmental racism, gun violence, and desecration of the land, our creative interventions are designed to:

 - bridge connections between restorative and environmental justice

 - restore the ecological foundations of sacred spaces within our urban geographies, and